Neutral / cushion / high arch

 The Trailroc 150 has a standard running shoe length and medium widths.
 It has a wider toe box that allows toe splay.
 It also has enough room in the midfoot area and a snug heel.
 This shoe best accommodates runners with medium and wide foot measurements.

 The shoe features the Tri-C outsole compound that delivers maximum grip and enhanced durability.
 The soft sticky rubber is strategically placed in the outsole for maximum performance and grip on wet conditions.
 The Hard Sticky Rubber aids the soft type and increases durance and the endurance rubber compound increases toughness and durability in all possible situations.
+This outsole configuration is also used in some Inov-8 running shoes like the Trailroc 285.

 As a minimalist shoe, there is no midsole in the Trailroc 150.
 However, there is 3mm removable outsole that can provide minimal cushioning without affecting the overall barefoot experience.